natcap/invest.users-guide/source/croppollination.rst

  a. *crop_type* (string): Name of the crop grown on that polygon, ex. "blueberries", "almonds", etc. For farms growing multiple overlapping crops, or crops in multiple seasons, a separate overlapping polygon must be included for each crop.

  b. *half_sat* (float): The half saturation coefficient for the crop grown on that farm.
 This is the value of the wild pollinator abundance index that results in 50% of pollinator-dependent crop yield being attained.
-This is a tunable paramter that may be most useful to adjust following an initial run of the model and an examination of the results.
+This is a tunable parameter that may be most useful to adjust following an initial run of the model and an examination of the results.

  c. *season* (string): the season in which the crop is pollinated.
 This season must match the seasons provided in the guilds table.